fxboxed/eugo/content/europe/best-spots/_index.md

 Here's a few things you should consider doing:

 *   Explore the villages of Fira and Oia.
 They're the most famous, and for good reason.
 The views are incredible, and the streets are filled with shops and restaurants.
 *   Hike from Fira to Oia.
 It's a challenging hike, but the views are worth it.
 Plus, you'll get a chance to see some of the less-touristy parts of the island.
-Make sure to check out the [top attractions in Santorini](https://www.tripadvisor.com/Attractions-g189433-Activities-Santorini_Cyclades_South_Aegean.html) before you go.
 *   Visit the black sand beaches.
 Perissa and Perivolos are two of the most popular, and they're a great place to relax and soak up the sun.

 > Santorini is more than just a pretty picture.
 It's an experience.
 It's the feeling of the warm sun on your skin, the taste of fresh seafood, and the sound of the waves crashing against the shore.
 It's a place that will stay with you long after you've left.